smithatlanta/analytics-playground/analytics-test-website/README.md

 # Analytics Testing Platform(Just starting to work on this)

-- The idea here is to create a test plan to execute against the above platform.
+- The idea here is to create a test plan to execute against the analytics platform.
 - The test plan would include the following:
   - The number of users to test with.
   - The number of events each user would send.
   - What type of events each user would send.
 - Sitting on top of these items would be the ability to test experiments.
   - My thinking on this...
     - Cohort groups are just a grouping of the above users.
     - Experiments are just a grouping of the above events along with a cohort group.
+- This is something that will evolve.
+It needs to be flexible and easy to use.

 ## Test Platform Website Requirements